-New York City, the second largest hub for venture capital investment in the United States, falls into the second classification, a finance center.
-This classification is characterized by disproportionately high venture capital for the amount of startups present in the city.
+New York City, the second-largest hub for venture capital investment in the United States, falls into the second classification, a finance center.
+This classification is characterized by disproportionately high venture capital for the number of startups present in the city.
 Finance centers are the opposite of tech hubs in that the startups in these cities are well-funded by local investors.
 However, the majority of NYC-based venture capital dollars go towards financing startups in other cities.

 Lastly, the fourth classification is spatially mismatched cities.
 These are cities that cannot be categorized as tech hubs, self-sustaining cities, or finance centers because of low venture capital and startup activity.
 In spatially mismatched cities, companies aren’t raising money from local firms or external players at a significant level.
 Investors from these areas put money into startups in other cities.